 Please find our frequently asked questions below.
 If you have any other questions, please contact us.
 We’re here to help.

 Competition for grammar school places is fierce, which is why more children than ever are having tuition before sitting the 11 Plus exam.
 We’ll give your child the best possible chance of securing a place, by taking the time to get to know them and understand the learning techniques that work best for them.

 It depends on their current ability and how much support you feel they need.
-Most children start preparing for the 11 Plus in Year 5 – but some parents choose to start in Year 4.
+The majority of children start formal preparation for the 11 Plus in Year 5, however we are seeing a large increase in the number of parents that choose for their children to start in Year 4.
 If you’re not sure when your child should start, please get in touch and we’ll be more than happy to advise.